Nithya-k23/Capstone_Project_University_Success_Analysis/README.md

 |-------------|-----------|-------------|
 | country_id | INT | Unique identifier of the country. |
 | population_millions | DECIMAL | Population of each country (in millions). |

+## Process Steps

+### Data Extraction & Storage:

+- Extracted CSV files from a GitHub repository.

+- Imported SQL files for structured data analysis.

+### MECE Breakdown

+- Categorized analysis into University Analysis, Ranking System Analysis, Performance Analysis, and Country-Level Analysis.

+### Data Cleaning & Transformation:

+- Power Query Editor was used to clean and shape CSV files.

+- SQL queries were used for data transformation and analysis in Excel.

+### Exploratory Data Analysis (EDA):

+- Used SQL queries to analyze university distributions, ranking trends, and student demographics.

+- Created visualizations in Excel.

+### Power BI Analysis:

+- Load datat used csv files.

+-  Done data modeling.

+- Implemented visualizations in Power BI with appropriate DAX functions.

+- Calculated key performance indicators (KPIs) for student-staff ratio, total students, and average ranking scores,Total International Students,Total Female Students.

+  ### Power Point Presentation:
+  - Create power point presentation for all EDA and PowerBI Problem Statements.

+  ### Documentation:
+  - Dtailed documentation of the entire project in the word.